alsalafiyyah/alsalafiyyah.github.io/_posts/zina/2020-08-29-ruling-on-paying-the-woman-money-to-have-intercourse.md

 layout: post
 title: "Ruling on paying the woman money to have intercourse"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 7994-4"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 7994, Question 4"
-hijri: Muharram 10, 1442 AH
+hijri: Muharram 10, 1442
+date: 2020-08-29
 lang: en
+locale: en
 note: true
-category: [zina, women, misc, marriage]
+category: [fatwas, zina, women]
-excerpt: "You should protect yourself and stay away from the avenues leading to Zina (sexual intercourse outside marriage) and hasten to get married if you can; otherwise, you should observe Sawm (Fast)."
+excerpt: "You should protect yourself and stay away from the avenues leading to Zina and hasten to get married if you can; otherwise, you should observe fast."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz